hntrl/eventkit/docs/guide/concepts/transforming-data.md

 obs.pipe(op1(), op2(), op3(), op4());
 ```

-To give a practical example of what multiple operators chained together looks like, let's say we want to square all the numbers in an array, filter out the odd numbers, and then sum them all up:
+To give a practical example of what multiple operators chained together looks like, let's say we want to square all the numbers in an observable, filter out the odd numbers, and then sum them all up:

 ```ts
 import { AsyncObservable, map, filter, reduce } from "eventkit";